-In cases of higher dental anxiety, or where more than one root canal needs to be done at once, we can book the services of our monthly IV Dental Sedationist specialist who visits our rooms to manage the patient under a twilight sedation while our dentist undertakes the treatment.
+In cases of higher dental anxiety, or where more than one root canal needs to be done at once, we can book the services of our monthly IV Dental Sedationist specialist who visits our surgery to manage the patient under a twilight sedation while our dentist undertakes the treatment.

 How do roots get infected?

 Roots, or nerves of teeth generally become infected when a hole in the tooth is left untreated.
-Bacteria can then pass through the hole in the tooth and travel down to the roots/nerves.
+Bacteria can then pass through the hole in the tooth and travel down to the roots.
 This causes infection and pain.
 Other causes of root infection include gum disease and trauma.

 Level 2, Toowong Village Tower

 9 Sherwood Rd

 Toowong Qld 4066